Tallest Mountain in the World

 Even though the summit of Everest is close to the deadliest adventure, some people become climbing inspiration to the new climbers.

-Each time, the climbers set a new record in Everest such as Jordan Romero, a 13-year-old boy who is the youngest one to the summit.
+Each time, the climbers set a new record on Everest such as Jordan Romero, a 13-year-old boy who is the youngest one to the summit.

 On the other hand, Yuichiro Miura reached the top of Everest at the age of 80.
-Likewise, several set a record of climbing without using supplemental oxygen.
+Likewise, several set a record for climbing without using supplemental oxygen.

 Now, people may wonder how long does it take for the Everest summit.

-The duration of the summit to Everest varies.
+The duration of the summit of Everest varies.
 You need to consider several things before climbing Everest such as the climate, the routes, etc.

 Sometimes you have to halt because of poor weather, dangerous wind, and heavy snow.
 But generally, it may take around two months or more to reach the summit.

 The real journey to the summit starts from the Basecamp.
-You will have several acclimatization days in the basecamp.
+You will have several acclimatization days on the base camp.
 Starting from camp 3 they move towards South Col taking a long break.